Connect with others who understand.

 Risks of Prenatal Testing

-There is a risk of miscarriage associated with both of these kinds of diagnostic testing.
+Both of these kinds of diagnostic testing have a risk of miscarriage.
 For amniocentesis, the risk is about 1 in 200.
 For CVS, the risk is about 1 in 100.
 For any type of invasive procedure (one that breaks the skin), there is the possibility of infection or poor wound healing.
 Your health care team will take into consideration your health profile in helping you decide whether genetic prenatal testing is the right choice for you.

-There is no right answer in choosing whether or not to get you or your baby tested.
+There’s no right answer in deciding whether to get you or your baby tested.
 Families can choose or decline testing for personal, cultural, or religious reasons.

 Next Steps and Support

 Families whose unborn baby has tested positive for SMA have a lot to learn and carefully consider.
-Keep in mind that there are several different types of SMA, with varying degrees of severity.
-Life expectancy can range from a few years to a normal lifespan.
-SMA treatments have been available for only a few years now, so it’s unknown how much they may reduce the severity of symptoms in the long term or extend life expectancy.
+Keep in mind that there are several types of SMA, with varying degrees of severity.
+Life expectancy can range from a few years to a normal life span.
+SMA treatments have been available for only a few years, so it’s unknown how much they may reduce the severity of symptoms in the long term or extend life expectancy.

-The degree of disability also varies: For some, it’s severe and starts early in life; for others, it’s mild and develops later on.
+The degree of disability also varies: For some people, SMA is severe and starts early in life; for others, it’s mild and develops later on.
 Unfortunately, the type of SMA a child will develop cannot yet be diagnosed prenatally.

 Families choosing to continue the pregnancy should reach out to their primary care provider and OB-GYN to make sure they’ve been informed of the test results.
 Because SMA is very rare, your health care team may need to educate themselves about the condition and be prepared to provide support.